tovaperlman/ITU_Project/itu-project/docs/model.md

 # Modeling Section:

 The model we needed to train was a regression model that predicts the average share of households' internet connectivity in an enumeration area on a scale from 0 to 1.
 A  prediction of 0 means that of the households surveyed, no households in the enumeration area stated that they had access to internet, whereas a prediction of 1 means that every household surveyed in the enumeration area had access to internet.
-In the Brazilian surveydata the average responding households per enumeration area were around 11.
+In the Brazilian survey data, the average responding households per enumeration area were around 11.
 Logically, most of the responses fell between 0 and 1, indicating that some but not all families had internet access.
 Later on, we experimented with transforming the approach into a classification problem, however it did not increase model accuracy.

 ## Training Set EDA
-Once our training dataset was created, we performed some Exploratory Data Analysis .
+Once we created the training dataset was (for more information, see data gathering), we performed some Exploratory Data Analysis on it.
 [Click Here](scripts/testing.html) for the full notebook of explanatory visualizations.
 [Click here](scripts/testing.ipynb) for the Jupyter Notebook .ipynb file.

 ## Mlflow Set-up (Optional)

 In order to track our models, we set up autologging in mlflow.
 [Mlflow](https://www.mlflow.org/docs/latest/index.html) is an exciting tool for logging machine learning models, their respective KPIs and additional information.
-We set up our model training so that the python scripts create a new experiment for each run, that logs each of the model parameters when we did hyperparameter tuning and then log the best parameter at the top.
-In this way we were able to compare the various parameters logged in each run to determine how to change the grid space of the hyperparameters.
+We set up our model training so that the python scripts create a new experiment for each run that logs each of the model parameters when we did hyperparameter tuning and then logs the best parameter at the top.
+In this way, we were able to compare the various parameters logged in each run to determine how to change the grid space of the hyperparameters.
 We also were then able to compare the different models to each other.
 Additionaly, we logged the predictors, requirements for packages and dependencies for each run.
 Every run's winning model was logged as an artifact, so one can easily reload the model and apply it to other data.
-In order to make our following analyses as reproducible as possible, we are providing a couple of our winning models from different model classes.
+In order to make our following analyses as reproducible as possible, we are providing a few of our winning models from different model classes.
 Below you can see a screenshot of mlflow which logs the best runs, with the best hyperparameters and a custom metric for evaluation.
 On the side, you can also see the list of other experiments we ran with different model classes.
     ![mlflow_setup](Images/mlflow_setup.PNG)

         ``` #### mlflow setup ####